amlcodes/sanity-plugin-phrase/readme.md

 }
 ```

-**Note**: the Next 14 is currently not supported as it incorrectly parses the backend handler as a React client component.
+**Note**: the NextJS's app directory is currently not supported as it incorrectly parses the backend handler as a React client component.

 ### i18n adapters